Services Go! Go! Nihon can help with when you study in Japan

 Language exchange

-Having a community around you is important as you venture into your new live and study experience in Japan.
+Having a community around you is important as you venture into your new life and study experience in Japan.
 Aside from your school classmates, a great way to find a community is to take part in language exchanges.
 This way, you can not only meet other like-minded Japanese learners, but you can also meet Japanese people who are interested in other cultures.

 Read about how you can make the most of language exchanges in our article.